This post may contain affiliate links.

-If you’re used to hiking in temperate climates, you may be surprised to learn that your energy (i.e., calorie) needs will increase when backpacking in colder climates.
+If you’re used to hiking in temperate climates, you may be surprised to learn that your calorie needs will increase when backpacking in colder climates.
 Shivering alone can burn up to 400 calories in one hour.
 If you’re outside shivering for multiple hours in a day, that is a lot of calories burned!
 In addition, cold-weather clothing can weigh up to 5 lbs for a day hike or 15-20 lbs for an arctic expedition.
-Wind speed and trekking conditions, such as snow and ice, can result in greater energy expenditure, increasing your calorie needs.
+Wind speed and trekking conditions, such as snow and ice, can increase energy expenditure, increasing your calorie needs.
 Whether you’re post-holing your way through deep snow or kicking steps to scale a snowy mountainside, it’s likely that you’re working harder in these extreme conditions than you would be in a temperate climate.

 Pro Tip: Consistent Eating Times